Today's Articles

 *On this date in 1900, “Lift Ev’ry Voice and Sing,” also known as the Negro National Anthem and the Negro National Hymn, was sung publicly for the first time.

-Written by James Weldon Johnson with music by J. Rosamond Johnson, the occasion was a celebration of the birthday of Abraham Lincoln at the Colored High School in Jacksonville, Fla.
-In 1926, Johnson acknowledged that the song was not written as an expression of African American solidarity.
+Written by James Weldon Johnson and featuring music by J. Rosamond Johnson, the song was written to celebrate Abraham Lincoln's birthday at the Colored High School in Jacksonville, Fla.
+In 1926, Johnson acknowledged that the song did not express African American solidarity.

 Reference: